 - to minimize my administrative burden?

 If you answered yes to any of these questions, you may want to reconsider your options when it comes to your SQL Server HA/DR deployment.
-While AlwaysOn Availability Groups certainly have their place, you may want to consider the overhead associate with them as I discussed in my previous article.
-Also, you really need to consider what applications will be utilizing the SQL Server database as not all applications support AlwaysOn Availability Groups, including many of Microsoft’s applications such as Lync Server and others (check your application documentation).
+While AlwaysOn Availability Groups certainly have their place, you may want to consider the overhead associate with them.
+Read my previous article.
+Also, you really need to consider what applications will be utilizing the SQL Server database as not all applications support AlwaysOn Availability Groups.
+This includes many of Microsoft’s applications such as Lync Server and others (check your application documentation).

 Introducing SteelEye DataKeeper Cluster Edition

-What I would propose instead is to consider building a traditional active/passive cluster which overcomes all of the limitations listed above, but instead of using shared storage use the cluster integrated block level replication solution from SIOS Technology called SteelEye DataKeeper Cluster Edition.
-Using this replication solution you are able to eliminate the SAN as a single point of failure as well as eliminate all of the limitations associated with AlwaysOn Availability Groups listed above.
-When you consider the possibility of using high speed local storage solutions such as @Fusionio in conjunction with DataKeeper you can have a high speed, highly available SQL Server cluster with a minimal investment in hardware and software.
-And best of all, this solution works with SQL 2005/2008/2008R2/2012 Standard Edition as well as Enterprise Edition, so the cost saving alone on SQL Server licensing can more than pay for the solution (more on costs saving in my next post).
+What I would propose instead is to consider building a traditional active/passive cluster which overcomes all of the Alwayson Availabilty Groups Limitations listed above.
+But instead of using shared storage, use the cluster integrated block level replication solution from SIOS Technology called SteelEye DataKeeper Cluster Edition.
+Using this replication solution, you are able to eliminate the SAN as a single point of failure as well as eliminate all of the limitations associated with AlwaysOn Availability Groups listed above.
+When you consider the possibility of using high speed local storage solutions such as @Fusionio in conjunction with DataKeeper, you can have a high speed, highly available SQL Server cluster with a minimal investment in hardware and software.
+And best of all, this solution works with SQL 2005/2008/2008R2/2012 Standard Edition as well as Enterprise Edition.
+The cost saving alone on SQL Server licensing can more than pay for the solution.
+More on costs saving in my next post.

-You can buy a 2 server pre-package solution that includes HP, Dell or Supermicro servers, Fusion-io ioDrives and DataKeeper software to help you deploy you first high speed, highly available SQL cluster.
+You can buy a 2 server pre-package solution that includes HP, Dell or Supermicro servers, Fusion-io ioDrives.
+DataKeeper software to help you deploy you first high speed, highly available SQL cluster.
 For more information see the press release here.